Professor Umberto Dalessandro

 We carried out the first Controlled Human Malaria Infection (CHMI) experiment in The Gambia and showed that individuals with serological evidence of higher malaria exposure were able to better control infection and had higher parasite growth inhibitory activity.

 Finally, the MRC Unit The Gambia I am leading is fully involved in the national response to the covid-19 epidemic.
-Besides providing the diagnostic facilities and managing patients in our clinical services, we are starting several covid-19 related projects.
-We are validating a new antigen-based diagnostic test and setting up a cohort of covid-19 patients to determine their immune response over 6 months.
-We are about to start a treatment trial with 2 cohorts, one with mild disease patients and the other with severe disease patients.
+Besides providing the diagnostic facilities and managing patients in our clinical services, we have bene doing several covid-19 related projects.
+We have evaluated a new antigen-based diagnostic test and set up a cohort of covid-19 patients to determine their immune response over 6 months.
+We are implementing a treatment trial with 2 cohorts, one with mild disease patients and the other with severe disease patients.